Bill Foster comes from a long line of inventors, scientists, and political activists.

 In about 1994 Billy made an unbelievable stop and clothesline throw home for the tag-out while playing shortstop in the Batavia Little League All-Stars game.
 That memory will always make his Mom & Dad smile.

 For many years Bill coached Christine's tri-cities soccer team with co-coach Dick Brunton.
-Bill is pretty sure that they ended up with a winning lifetime record.Bill's ex-wife Annie works as a software engineer for Bill's company in Wisconsin.
+Bill is pretty sure that they ended up with a winning lifetime record.Bill's ex-wife Annie recently retired after working as a software engineer for Bill's company in Wisconsin.
 After they divorced in the mid-nineties, Bill and Ann agreed to live within a few blocks of each other in Batavia, and the kids grew up in both houses.
 Bill and Ann are both very proud of remaining on good terms and making things as easy as possible for their kids, who seem to be doing well in life!

 The Foster Family at Christine's graduation from the Illinois Math and Science Academy in June 2005.